What are uric acid stones?

 Your doctor may also send the stone for laboratory analysis if it comes out with your urine to confirm what type of stone it is.

-Your blood and urine samples will be tested for abnormal level of certain chemicals.
+Your blood and urine samples will be tested for abnormal levels of certain chemicals.

-Uric acid stones having size smaller than seven millimeters (7 mm) in diameter may pass out of your body on their own.
-However it may take up to three weeks.
+Uric acid stones having a size smaller than seven millimeters (7 mm) in diameter may pass out of your body on their own.
+However, it may take up to three weeks.
 Even if the stone passes on its own, it is advised that you seek medical attention.
-Alpha blockers category of drugs may encourage the passage of stones located in the lower ureter.
+Alpha-blockers category of drugs may encourage the passage of stones located in the lower ureter.

 Drinking plenty of fluids is the most crucial step in treatment.
 Higher levels of fluids encourage urination which can flush away materials that might form stones.
 All type of fluids can be counted towards higher intake but the best option is water.